 - We organise performances at the end of each season.
-We normally do a concert in our usual weekly session venue (the "end of season performance"), plus others in the community.
+We normally do an informal concert in each area (the "end of season concert"), plus others in the community.
 You can take part in any of the performances we organise, no matter where they are.

 - The vast majority of our performances are free to take part in.
+For bigger events, we often have two or three additional sessions, which are normally optional but recommended.
+These have a cost associated with them, and are usually scheduled for Saturdays or Sundays.
 Very occasionally we organise special events such as workshops which might have additional costs - we'll make these very clear when we announce them.
 All our events are optional - you only take part in those that you want to do.
 They are also open to all our singers from all areas - this helps everyone band together and builds the sense of community.

 - We encourage people to try to learn their music from memory, so they can perform without their sheet music in front of them.
-However, for all local community performances, we don't insist on this.
+However, for all local community and end of season performances, we don't insist on this.
 If you do want to use your sheet music for a performance, you'll need to put it in a black ring-binder.
-Our larger-scale events, including "flash mobs", must be sung from memory.
+Our larger-scale events, including big concerts, recordings, and "flash mobs", must be sung from memory.

 - Take a look at our Past Performances page to see the kind of performances we do, or our Forthcoming Performances page if you'd like to watch a performance before joining.